This post is also available in: Arabic

-- Understanding the causes of mental illness in your workplace
+- Understanding the root causes of mental instability in your workplace

 First of all, you should identify the main factors that might be negatively affecting the mental health of your employees such as long working hours, stressful workloads, unrealistic deadlines, lack of appreciation, or toxic coworkers.
-Assess how your employees think and feel when it comes to mental health, and decide accordingly what changes can be made.
+Assess how your employees think and feel when it comes to their own mental health, and decide accordingly what changes need to be made.

 - Encourage work-life balance

-Some managers still believe that the best employees are the ones who arrive early, work late, and reply directly to their emails after the working hours or in their vacations; however, it’s proven now that focusing on work and ignoring the quality of personal life causes employee burnout and hurts the company in the long run.
+Some managers still believe that the best employees are the ones who arrive early, work late, and reply instantly to their emails after working hours or during their vacations; however, it’s has been proven time and time again that focusing on work and ignoring the quality of one’s personal life causes employee burnout and hurts the company on the long run.
 Those who have comfortable and interesting lives outside of the office make better employees.

 - Raise awareness about mental health in the workplace

-Awareness sessions shall be provided to both leaders and employees.
+Plan and hold Mental Health Awareness sessions for both leaders and employees.
 Employees should understand that they can clearly discuss any issues related to anxiety, stress, and depression, and that the company will help them overcome these issues with full respect to their privacy and confidentiality.
-Leaders should be also educated about the signs of mental health problems and trained on how to respond appropriately.
+Leaders should also be educated about the early signs of mental health problems and they need to be trained on how to respond appropriately.

 - Focus on daily communication and support

-Awareness and training sessions are important but not enough, you need a long term commitment where employees feel continually heard and supported.
+While awareness and training sessions are important, they are not enough, you need a long term sustainable plan that allows your employees to feel heard and supported.
 Encourage regular one-on-ones between managers and employees where they can openly discuss any issues.